Mattias-b-Pettersson/Sushi-Yamato/README.md

 - It is possible to create accounts for everyone.

+- Login button is located in the footer to hide it from customers but also make it visible for employees

+- When logged in the user is greeted in the top right corner and the sign in button in the footer changes to logout.

 - If the administrator hasn't added the user account to a specific group or added the right permissions, the user won't be able to see the employee features.

 # Testing